prometheus/compliance/alert_generator/specification.md

 For a zero `for` duration, the alert MUST directly go into `firing` state the first time the alert was created and skip the initial `pending` state.
 This evaluation time when the alert is first created is referred to as `ActiveAt`.

-For a non-zero `for` duration that is less than the group evaluation interval, the alert MUST go into `firing` state during the next evaluation after it went into `pending` state and not in between evaluations.
+For a non-zero `for` duration that is less than the group evaluation interval, the alert MUST go into `firing` state during the next evaluation after it went into `pending` state and not in between evaluations if the alert does not become `inactive` in the next evaluation.

 If the annotation values change at any evaluation, the latest annotations MUST be updated to the alert immediately.